openvinotoolkit/openvino_tensorflow/python/README.md

 To see what you can do with **OpenVINO™ integration with TensorFlow**, explore the demos located in the [examples](https://github.com/openvinotoolkit/openvino_tensorflow/tree/master/examples) repository.

 ## Docker Support
-Dockerfiles for Ubuntu* 18.04, Ubuntu* 20.04, and TensorFlow* Serving are provided which can be used to build runtime Docker* images for **OpenVINO™ integration with TensorFlow** on CPU, GPU, VPU, and VAD-M.
+Dockerfiles for Ubuntu* 18.04, Ubuntu* 20.04, and TensorFlow* Serving are provided which can be used to build runtime Docker* images for **OpenVINO™ integration with TensorFlow** on CPU, GPU.
 For more details see [docker readme](https://github.com/openvinotoolkit/openvino_tensorflow/tree/master/docker/README.md).

 ### Prebuilt Images